This segregated fund currently invests primarily in companies anywhere in the world through the AGF Global Dividend Fund.

 Performance

-At the sector level, stock selection in industrials, information technology and financials had a positive impact on performance.
-Stock selection in consumer discretionary and health care had a negative impact.
+At the sector level, stock selection in information technology, energy and consumer staples had a positive impact on the Fund’s performance.
+Underweight exposure to information technology also had a positive impact.
+Stock selection in communication services, consumer discretionary and materials had a negative impact on performance.
+Underweight exposure to communication services and overweight exposure to materials also had a negative impact.

 Outlook